 “I’m looking for a song that sounds like this”, “can you create something like that?”, “I need a hit that sounds like so and so”.

 Older musicians rave about how authentic and original music was in their day.
-Truth is, if you study older music (from any era or genre) you’ll notice that it was just as unoriginal then as it is today.
+Truth is, if you study older music (from any era or genre) you’ll notice that a lot was just as unoriginal then as it is today.

-Everyone was leeching off the success and sound from the next band or group, or trying to, some were successful and others, not so much.
+Everyone was leeching off of the success and sound of the next band.
+Some were successful, and others, not so much.

-I’m not trying to be disrespectful, just calling it like a I see it.
-Alright, I’m ready to move on:)
+I’m not trying to be disrespectful.
+Just calling it like it is.

 So, How Do You Succeed In The Music Industry?